Hammersmith: Culture and entertainment

 Hammersmith is the historical home of the West London Penguin Swimming and Water Polo Club, formerly known as the Hammersmith Penguin Swimming Club.

 Hammersmith Chess Club has been active in the borough since it was formed in 1962.
 It was initially based in Westcott Lodge, later moving to St Paul's Church, then to Blythe House and now Lytton Hall, near West Kensington tube station.

 Transport

 The area is on the main A4 trunk road heading west from central London towards the M4 motorway and Heathrow Airport.
 The A4, a busy commuter route, passes over the area's main road junction, Hammersmith Gyratory System, on a long viaduct, the Hammersmith Flyover.
 Hammersmith Bridge closed in August 2020 to pedestrians, cyclists and road traffic, severing the link with Barnes in the southwest.
 Its cast iron pedestals that hold the suspension system in place had become unsafe.

-The centre of Hammersmith is served by two London Underground stations named Hammersmith: one is served by the Hammersmith & City and Circle lines and the other is served by the Piccadilly and District lines.
-The latter station is part of a larger office, retail and transport development, locally known as "The Broadway Centre".
-Hammersmith Broadway stretches from the junction of Queen Caroline Street and King Street in the west to the junction of Hammersmith Road and Butterwick in the east.
-It forms the north side of the gyratory system also known as Hammersmith Roundabout.
-The Broadway Shopping Centre includes a major bus station.
-The length of King Street places the westernmost shops and offices closest to Ravenscourt Park Underground station on the District line, one stop west of Hammersmith itself.
+The centre of Hammersmith is served by two London Underground stations named Hammersmith: one is served by the Hammersmith & City and Circle lines and the other, in the Broadway shopping centre, is served by the Piccadilly and District lines, and it houses a major bus station.